Who am I?

 Still curious about me and my life outside of eczema?

 - I am married to a lovable Montana mountain man (since January of 2017) and we have a daughter (born summer 2018).

-- I am trying to become fluent in French so I can raise my baby girl to be multilingual.
-My husband is doing the same, but with Spanish, and then we plan to teach one another.
+- I am trying to become fluent in German (and then French) so I can raise my baby girl to be multilingual.
+My husband is doing the same, but with Spanish instead of French, and then we plan to teach one another.
 Any advice on raising a polyglot (and learning a second and third language the best) is welcome.

 - I am a flâneuse and so I love to go on adventures by foot (though wandering for hours in all weather can be tough because of the eczema).
-I like walking through towns, or through the woods, but I am known to traverse the miles in between suburbs as well, lost in my own thoughts.
+I like walking through towns/cities and through the woods, but I am known to traverse the miles in-between as well, lost in my own thoughts.

 - I very much love nature: from the new growth and colors of spring to the harvest and festival feels of fall.
 My favorite color is green and I love growing things.
 My most prized plant is my magnolia tree seedling, though my goal is to grow a field of marshmallow, and fill a future sunny kitchen with pots of herbs with which to cook.

-- I love watching horror movies (and apparently I’ve developed decent taste in the genre, as discovered by having similar preferences/thoughts on movies as do critics) but I am unorthodox in my interest because I also hate being exposed to jump scares, gore, violence, and scary uncanny faces/movements.
+- I love watching horror movies (and apparently I’ve developed decent taste in the genre, as discovered by having similar preferences/thoughts on movies as do critics).
+However I am an unorthodox consumer in that I hate being exposed to jump scares, gore, violence, and scary uncanny faces/movements.
 If you are interested in some recommendations, contact me.